malcolmt/imaginary-maps-in-django/README.rst

 Setting up
 ===========

-This code is intended as a self-contained, runnable small example, written with reasonably professional coding standards in mind.
+This code is intended as a small self-contained, executable example, written with reasonably professional coding standards in mind.

 That being said, a few prerequisites need to be installed in order to run the example.
 I am assuming you have worked through the ``django.contrib.gis``